JayAreP/flex/README.md

 # Show the FLEX networking configuration:
 Get-FLEXClusterNetwork

+# Create 2 c-nodes for an existing cluster:
+Get-FLEXCluster | Add-FLEXClusterCloudCNode -count 2

 # Show all available nodes (those in the free pool)
 Get-FLEXClusterCNodes -showAvailable

 # Move all FLEX Cluster c-node from the free pool to a registered SDP:
 Get-FLEXClusterCNodes -showAvailable | Move-FLEXClusterCNode -targetName "My SDP"

+# Invoke a wait on some operations (for better inherit sequencing).
+For example, this sequence will wait on the c-node to be created prior to the move operation:
+Get-FLEXCluster | Add-FLEXClusterCloudCNode -wait Get-FLEXClusterCNodes -showAvailable | Move-FLEXClusterCNode -targetName "My SDP"

 # Delete all of the nodes in the free pool